tranlynhathao/prolog_test_web/README.md

 #### Verification

 - Ensure the `passwd` file is in the correct location (e.g., the same directory as `server.pl` or provide the absolute path).

+# Check List

+- [ ] Prepare documentation for Prolog logic
+- [ ] Add pages to the website
+- [ ] Adjust the navbar for the documentation